 I am watching Hurricane Irma and could not resist sharing this story about my funny and WOW mother (Woman of Wisdom).

-My new book, “Rhinetones on my Flip-Flops” to be released on 9/26 is loaded with some of my favorite Southern tales so here is a memory to make you chuckle.
+“Rhinetones on my Flip-Flops” is loaded with some of my favorite Southern tales so here is a memory to make you chuckle.
 Only in the South…

 My WOW Woman Momma and Hurricane Irma

-Since momma was having hallucinations, I have to admit visiting was like being in Kindergarten and listening to story-time.
-The day before she used her plastic suction tube as a prop as she pointed to various people calling them out.
+While in ICU for the umpteenth time, momma was telling us some tall tales.
+I have to admit visiting was like being in Kindergarten and listening to story-time.
+One day she used her plastic suction tube as a prop as she pointed to various people calling them out.
 “You see that nurse over there?
-She had “relations” with that doctor last night.
-Then they left in a helicopter.”
+Would would not believe what she did last night.”

-As the days turned into weeks, my sister and I tried to figure out how to get her out of ICU.
+When days in the hospital turned into weeks, my sister and I tried to figure out how to get Momma out of ICU.
 It had to be something powerful and motivating.
 Being reared on the coast, we knew the answer—tell her a Cat 4 Hurricane was in the Atlantic.
 Momma hated hurricanes.

 I remember the drill: fill the bathtubs, buy a year’s worth of batteries, candles and matches.
-Remember to throw the cat outside since they attract lightning.
+Remember to throw the cat outside (poor Neilia) since they attract lightning.
 Trust every word from Channel 5’s Charlie Hall as he makes predictions using a piece of chalk and a Plexiglass screen.
 Put on your tennis shoes and don’t talk.
-Just so dumb and way overboard…

 Be sure to share this fun memory and message with those who love a good Southern story and fear they are just like their mothers.